marcte42/marcte42/README.md

 ### About Me

 - Exploring new technologies and developing software solutions to our worlds tech problems.
-- Studying Software Enginering at [École 42](https://42.fr/), Paris.
+- Studying Software Engineering at [École 42](https://42.fr/), Paris.

 ### Tech Stack